 Broadly speaking, products fall into one of two categories: consumer products and business products (also called industrial products and B2B products).
 Consumer products are purchased by the final consumer.
 Business products are purchased by other industries or firms and can be classified as production goods—i.e., raw materials or component parts used in the production of the final product—or support goods—such as machinery, fixed equipment, software systems, and tools that assist in the production process.
 Some products, like computers, for instance, may be both consumer products and business products, depending on who purchases and uses them.

 The product fills an important role in the marketing mix because it is the core of the exchange.
 Does the product provide the features, functions, benefits, and uses that the target customer expects and desires?
-Throughout our discussion of product we will focus on the target customer.
+Throughout our discussion of product, we will focus on the target customer.
 Often companies become excited about their capabilities, technologies, and ideas and forget the perspective of the customer.
 This leads to investments in product enhancements or new products that don’t provide value to the customer—and, as a result, are unsuccessful.

 Four Levels of the Product

 There are four levels of a product (shown in the figure below): core, tangible, augmented, and promised.
-Each is important to understand in order to address the customer needs and offer the customer a complete experience.
+Each is important to understand in order to address the customer’s needs and offer the customer a complete experience.

 The Core Product

 The core product satisfies the most basic need of the customer.
 For example, a consumer who purchases a healthy snack bar may be seeking health, convenience, or simply hunger relief.
 A student who buys low-priced, sturdy sneakers may just be seeking footwear.
 A student on a tight budget who buys top-of-the-line sneakers might be hoping to achieve status.
-Or, the student might be seeking a sense of freedom by splurging on an item that represents a true sense of style, even though he can’t really afford it.
+Or, the student might be seeking a sense of freedom by splurging on an item that represents a true sense of style, even though they can’t really afford it.
 Footwear, status, and freedom are all legitimate core products.
 The core product is complex because it is so individualized, and, often, vague.
 The marketer must have a strong understanding of the target customer (and the different segments of target customers) in order to accurately identify the core product.

 The Tangible Product